stephchen0816/Real-Time-Finance-Data-with-AWS-Lambda/README.md

 **Do the findings from this graph support your conclusion from the first graph?**
 ![visual02](https://github.com/stephchen0816/Real-Time-Finance-Data-with-AWS-Lambda/assets/144307777/7218877c-86f5-4086-a269-7a4c49b8a9e1)

-The graph above supports that Costco (COST) is most volatile stock daily.
+The graph above supports that Costco (COST) is most volatile stock on a daily basis.